HoergerL/Memory/README.md

 * Playermode:
    * singleplayer (you play against a timer, the time itself depends on the difficulty)
-   * multiplayer (you take turns playing against anonther player, when you are right you can try again)
+   * multiplayer (you take turns playing against anonther player, when you find a matching pair you can try again)

    <p> &nbsp </p>

-Additionally there is a highscore for singleplayer, which is safed in a SharedPreference, you get 3 points for a match, otherwise you get -1 point.
-The highest three scores are saved
+Additionally there is a highscore for singleplayer, which is saved in a SharedPreference, you get 3 points for a match, otherwise you lose a point.
+The top three scores are saved

 <p> &nbsp </p>